NodeOps DAO

 - $NODE stakers, bonders, and UNO holders are eligible to vote

-- Protocol Improvement Proposals (PIPs) are discussed on Discourse
+- Protocol Improvement Proposals (PIPs) are discussed on Discourse and managed in GitHub

 - PIPs are voted on in NodeOps Portal with outcomes recorded onchain